ThanasisGiannakopoulos/SpheriCo.jl/docs/source/examples.rst

 .. image:: ../images/run_quantum_infalling_rmax.png
   :width: 800

-which similar to the classical case (apart from the differences mentioned just before).
+which is similar to the classical case (apart from the differences mentioned just before).

 .. _examples-checkpoints: